CS

 Buy the Denza D9 if: You prioritise performance, value a longer warranty, or prefer Denza's approach to design and ownership experience.

-Buy the Mercedes-Benz EQB if: You want the lower entry price, or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz EQB if: You want the lower entry price, need more boot space, or prefer Mercedes-Benz's approach to design and ownership experience.

 The Verdict